bluenviron/mediamtx/README.md

 ### Save streams to disk

-To save available streams to disk, use the `runOnReady` parameter and _FFmpeg_:
+To save available streams to disk, use _FFmpeg_ inside the `runOnReady` parameter:

 ```yml
 paths: